SaraFatima28846/delta.demo/README.md

 # delta.demo
-The demo for git and github class.
+The demo for git and github class